JamesTrick/blog/content/posts/bayesian-ab-testing-with-pyro.md

 Since we’re measuring a Yes/No event, we should use the Binomial distribution to model conversion events.
 Now that we've specified the posterior distribution how do we influence the Binomial rate?

 This is where the conjugate prior comes in, as the Beta distribution is the conjugate prior for the Binomial distribution - we'll use the Beta distribution.
-In this model, we use a $Beta(2,2)$ prior, which effecively says our _prior_ belief is that conversion is 50% and is equally likely to be higher or lower.
+In this model, we use a $Beta(2,2)$ prior, which effectively says our _prior_ belief is that conversion is 50% and is equally likely to be higher or lower.
 Of course, once we condition this with actual data this belief will quickly adjust.

 As an example, let's say that we've already run an email campaign and it had a conversion rate of 20% and now we're wanting to test to see if a costly campaign such as calling is more effective.
 As it would be a shame to waste the knowledge we already have, we could encode our knowledge with a prior such as $Beta(5, 20)$.
 This difference can be illustrated with the following graph.

 ![](/static/graphs/distributions.png)